Many, including state authorities, make the mistake that progesterone and the synthetic progestins are one and the same.

 Therein lies the root of the misinformation that natural progesterone poses a cancer threat.

-Emory University has been studying progesterone for 20 years now and have only found benefits.
+Emory University has been studying progesterone for over 20 years now and have only found benefits.
 In fact a study completed in 2006 on Traumatic Brain Injury, found it remarkable at reversing the oedema that formed after the injury, with no adverse side affects.
 Interestingly 71% of the victims were men.

 "The truth about the harms of the routine breast cancer screening program.
 The biggest catastrophe in women’s health is taking place right now right before our eyes.
 Healthy women all over the world have been disfigured, disempowered and brainwashed into believing that their beautiful nurturing breasts have only one objective... to kill them."